 Here's a good tip on how to choose a Bible translation:

-Always look for a "literal translation" when choosing a study Bible, and you cannot go wrong.
+Always look for a "literal translation" when choosing your main study Bible, and you cannot go wrong.
 They are also known as a Formal Equivalence (Word for Word) translation.

 The NKJV Chronological Study Bible by Thomas Nelson Publishers deserves a special mention.